-Every spring Wraxall woods are covered in bluebells, campion, stitchwort, primroses and celandine.
-We have a resident white stag which is often seen rutting in the early mornings, as well as an abundance of other wildlife.
+The project is a celebration of our local woodland in Wraxall, West Dorset.
+Every spring the woods are carpeted in bluebells, campion, stitchwort, primroses and celandine.
+Amongst the wildlife, a resident white stag can be seen rutting in the early mornings.

 With the support of local landlords, Dorset AONB, and a grant from the Ashley Family Foundation, we’ve opened up the woods to children from Greenfords and Sticklands Primary Schools, and the local community.
 A programme of workshops is a-foot.
 Children learn about the woodland habitat with Nick Gray from the Dorset Wildlife Trust, then with artists Sarah, Kathy or Flora, they create artwork, often amongst the bluebells, or in the project tent.
 Our explorations this year will lead to a spring puppet parade in 2020.